givingjar/blog.givingjar.org/_posts/2016-06-08-charity-spotlight-joshuas-place.md

 In this charity spotlight, I spoke with the Founder of Joshua's Place, Bob Worgul.

-![][11]
+![][5]

 ## Origin Story

 In 1960, Bob and Shirley Worgul gave birth to their third son, Andy.
 When they learned that Andy had Down syndrome they were devastated, but they were also determined.
 They would raise Andy like any other child and make sure he had all of the same opportunities other kids received.
 He was taught to read before entering grade school and raised to be a very independent man.
 He got a job at [Peckham][3] (he continues to work there today) and provides much of his own care.
 Andy is well past the twenty years that doctors expected him to live.

 Over the years, education and care have improved.
 Andy is now one of many people with a genetic or developmental disability who will eventually need a home when his parents are no longer able to care for him.
 Bob and Shirley realized this and started to explore options.
 Many of them weren't quite right for Andy.
 Traditional institutions were too far from work.
-"Mom and Pop" did not seem sustainable &mdash;what if one or both of his new caretakers became unable to look after their son?
+"Mom and Pop" care did not seem sustainable &mdash;what if one or both of his new caretakers became unable to look after their son?

 Bob and Shirley decided to create their own nonprofit that would provide longterm care for Andy and others in his situation.
 Joshua's Place would be a home for adults with mild developmental disabilities where independence could be encouraged, but care would always be available.